nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 💡 Each note has to have a **UNIQUE** title and it is **CASE-INSENSITIVE**. <br>
 💡 One can choose to add a `TAG` or/and `ISPIN`, `ISARCHIVE`.
 These parameters are optional.<br>
 💡 Set `ISPIN` to "true" if you want the note to be pinned and any other value for an unpinned note.
-💡 Set `ISARHCIVE` to "true" if you want the note to be archived and any other value for an unarchived note.
+💡 Set `ISARCHIVE` to "true" if you want the note to be archived and any other value for an unarchived note.

 Subsequently, the application prompts the user to enter the content of the note.